CNN TV

 I dont really think the country is less divided.
 I personally believe that more of the country is coming to the realization that neither one side or the other really has any clue as to how to fix our current situation and so everyone has decided its just better to sit and wait and see how it all pans out.
 Maybe concentrate on surviving this mess for awhile and try to leave thier fellow man alone since if things get too much worse it could be you end up on the losing end and those that “win” come looking for you to extract a bit of retribution.
 The country isnt less divided, its just more scared of one another than it has been in the past.

-Frank from Peterborough November 14th, 2008 2:10 pm ET
+November 14, 2008 at 2:10 pm |

 Well Jack not only are more Americans seeing their Country less divided but the world is believing it will be less divided.